liteljaime/junior-infra-task/report.md

 The main goal of our monitoring system will be to enable us to make rational decisions based in data, to respond to incidents and to align the service with our business objectives.

-In the microservice world, we need monitoring systems that allow us to alert for high-level services objectives, but retain the granularity to inspect individual components as needed.

 ## Self-Hosted or SaaS?

 Depending on the requirements of the project one can choose between self-hosted and SaaS monitoring solutions.